wyldebeast-wunderliebe/w20e.pycms/README.txt

     """ Well, actually it's more like an 'object'... """

-    add_form = edit_form = "../quote/somethingsimple.xml"

     def __init__(self, content_id, data=None):

         BaseContent.__init__(self, content_id, data)

     def base_id(self):

         return self.__data__['title']

     @property
     def title(self):

         return self.__data__['title']

+You can configure how your form for editing and adding is found.
+Default is that PyCMS looks for a file in <your package home>/forms/<content type>.xml, so in this case:

+  <package home>/forms/somethingsimple.xml

+If you want something completely different, configure an adapter for your content type that provides a form factory:

+  <adapter
+      factory=".your.Factory"
+      for=".your.content.Type"
+      provides="w20e.forms.interfaces.IFormFactory" />

+And make sure it actually implements IFormFactory and can create a form (w20e.forms.interfaces.IForm).

 robots.txt
 ----------

-The default robots.txt disallows all.
+The default robots.txt allows all.
 Override as per your liking...

 Search